-- (1) Leverage past efforts as appropriate to support a cost-effective process - (2) Integrate with current complementary modeling efforts (internal and external to the - (3) Provide the necessary tools to characterize a highly complex physical landscape in a simpler quantifiable way - (4) Be adaptable to allow for future assessments
+- (2) Integrate with current complementary modeling efforts (internal and external to the project) - (3) Provide the necessary tools to characterize a highly complex physical landscape in a simpler quantifiable way - (4) Be adaptable to allow for future assessments

 The final selection of using a watershed modeling framework based on U.S. EPA's Hydrologic Simulation Program-FORTRAN (HSPF) supports all four themes described above.